carlamissiona/notesoncloud/aws01.md

 3. Create a NAT Gateway for private subnet

 4. Create a route table attach an IG or subnet route table

+5. Limit or allow traffic with NACL or thru security group